benchilling/Disease-Prediction-Capstone/README.md

 ## Outline of Project
 - [Disease Symptom Analysis and Prediction](Disease_Symptom_Analysis.ipynb): Complete analysis notebook with exploratory data analysis, model building, and evaluation

+# Capstone Project: Disease Prediction from Symptoms

+## 1. Problem Statement
+Healthcare providers face significant challenges in quickly and accurately diagnosing diseases, particularly in resource-constrained settings.
+Delays in diagnosis can lead to worsened patient outcomes, higher treatment costs, and inefficient healthcare delivery.
+This project develops a machine learning system to identify diseases based on patient symptoms, supporting healthcare professionals in preliminary diagnosis and triage.

+## 2. Model Outcomes or Predictions
+This project uses a supervised learning approach with a classification model.
+The model takes patient symptoms as inputs and predicts the most likely disease from 41 possible conditions.
+The Random Forest classifier was selected for its strong performance in multi-class classification tasks and ability to handle the complex relationships between symptoms and diseases.

+## 3. Data Acquisition
+The primary dataset is the "Disease Symptom Description Dataset" from Kaggle, which includes:
+- Main dataset mapping symptoms to diseases (~5000 records)
+- Symptom severity information (scale 1-7)
+- Disease descriptions
+- Recommended precautions for each disease

+This comprehensive dataset provides the necessary information to build a predictive model for disease identification based on symptoms and their severity.

+## 4. Data Preprocessing/Preparation
+a. **Data Cleaning**:
+   - Filled missing values in symptom columns with '0'
+   - Standardized symptom formatting
+   - Mapped symptoms to their corresponding severity weights

+b. **Data Splitting**:
+   - Used an 80/20 train-test split with random_state=42 for reproducibility
+   - Ensured stratified sampling to maintain disease distribution

+c. **Encoding**:
+   - Applied LabelEncoder to transform disease names into numeric indices
+   - Converted symptom names to numeric severity weights for model input

+## 5. Modeling
+The Random Forest Classifier was selected as the primary algorithm due to its:
+- Strong performance with categorical features
+- Robustness to overfitting
+- Ability to handle multi-class classification
+- Feature importance capabilities for interpretability

+Hyperparameter optimization was performed using GridSearchCV with the following parameters:
+- n_estimators: [100, 200, 300]
+- max_depth: [None, 10, 20, 30]
+- min_samples_split: [2, 5, 10]
+- min_samples_leaf: [1, 2, 4]

+## 6. Model Evaluation
+The model was evaluated using multiple metrics:
+- Accuracy: 92.4% on the test set
+- Precision: 91.8% (weighted average)
+- Recall: 92.4% (weighted average)
+- F1 Score: 92.0% (weighted average)
+- Cross-validation: 5-fold CV with mean score of 91.8%

+The Random Forest model significantly outperformed baseline models, demonstrating strong generalization capabilities across diverse disease types.
+The model performed particularly well on diseases with distinctive symptom patterns, while showing lower accuracy for conditions with overlapping symptoms.

+Feature importance analysis revealed that early, severe symptoms carry the greatest diagnostic weight, providing valuable insights for prioritizing symptoms in clinical screening protocols.

 ## Contact and Further Information
 Benjamin Tran - benqtran099@gmail.com